lswifty2017/beach-ballerinas/content/classes/under-3s-ballet.md

 ---
-title: Under 3s Ballet
+title: '3 year olds...
+"Sandy starfish" '
 subtitle: Bondi Beach
-description: MDA's Pre-School classical ballet programme is a beautiful introduction to the wonderful world of ballet and dance.
-Each class is a gorgeous and fun way for little ballerinas to explore ballet with the right balance between structure and creativity.
-Dancers will learn proper ballet steps and positions developing a quality foundation to move up to the Pre-Primary level.
+description: >-
+  Beach Ballerinas hold classes for 3 year olds that is a beautiful introduction to the wonderful world of dance.
+We use the Oz tots Program that has been established for over three decades and proven to be most affective for toddlers and dance!

+  * Introducing creative and educational group tasks for literacy and numeracy

+  * Enjoy passive stretching, learning body parts, introducing rhythm through clapping and beating to music and using musical instruments

+  * Develop gross motor skills i.e. skipping, galloping, jumping and using props

+  * Sing to fun songs especially written for this age group

+  * So much fun in a loving and nurturing environment

+  * Working towards our FUN open day and Performance for parents at the end of each Term
-image: /assets/photo-4-7-20-7-39-13-pm-2-.jpg
+image: /assets/photo-4-7-20-7-39-16-pm.jpg
 ---